 “Right now, blended learning is top of mind because the pandemic forced many literacy educators to try new approaches and technologies,” says Guylaine Vinet from AlphaPlus.
 Educators who worked primarily offline before the pandemic are now thinking about how to bring some of the best elements of remote learning back with them as they return to the classroom.

 A significant benefit of blended learning is the opportunity for instructors to co-create the curriculum with learners.
 Together, instructors and learners bring a world of information and knowledge into the classroom in accessible formats, such as engaging plain-language text, videos and graphics.
-AlphaPlus’s eNet offers participants the opportunity to both explore and experience these curriculum co-creation practices.
+AlphaPlus’s Educator Network offers participants the opportunity to both explore and experience these curriculum co-creation practices.

-“I have been teaching various courses for 20+ years and didn’t change my ways too much.
+“After teaching various courses for more than 20 years and more, I’ve noticed that I’m not changing my way of doing things too much.
 However, after learning about blended learning as an Educator Network participant, I now think a lot more before creating modules and teaching the course.
 I invite learners to participate in helping improve the content and the way the course is delivered.
 They feel involved, and we work much more as a group.
 What a difference it made with a few classes!”

 “We’re here to provide support: answering your questions, helping you to think through your ideas to make the best decisions and experiment in ways that work for you,” adds Tracey.